I’m Me, Myself. Am also a writer, editor, speaker, mom and wife. You may call me Nisha Sanjeev.

-I speak on empowerment and living life to the fullest.
+I speak on living life to the fullest.
 My next book, to be launched soon, emphasizes the need for each one of us to find that one thing that gives us immense pleasure and to go for it with all our might.

 If my professional journey of two decades was rewarding, then the transition is equally awesome.